axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/customization/index.rst

 You find ``portal-developer-examples`` in the engine demo mode or import them into your designer under ``Ivy Projects``.

 .. note::
-   If you copy ``PortalStart.p.json`` to your project for customization, you have to set default pages to your project.
+   If you copy ``PortalStart.p.json`` to your project for customization, you have to set default pages in your project.
    Follow this chapter to customize default pages:
    :dev-url:`Default Pages </doc/nightly/designer-guide/user-interface/default-pages/index.html>`